Tempted to use a residential refrigerator in your RV? Think again!

 In short, an RV refrigerator might look like the lighter, smaller cousin of the refrigerator you have in your home, but it’s actually tougher and more versatile.

-On bumpy roads or extreme hills, with no moving parts the RV refrigerator can take the vibrations, bumps, and bruises better than residential refrigerator components.
+With no moving parts, the RV refrigerator can take the vibrations, bumps, and bruises on bumpy roads or extreme hills better than residential refrigerator components.